eleanorakh/christmas-joy/_posts/2016-12-10-ingredients.markdown

 categories: ingredients
 ---

+# Ingredients

-I've gone through the ingredients and collated them all here
+I've gone through the ingredients all the recipes and collated each unique ingredient here.
+I hope I haven't missed anything!

+[Here's a PDF]({{ site.url }}/assets/2016-12-10-ingredients.pdf) you can open and print

-- about twelve thousand kilos of yogurt (but really everything seems to have yogurt)
+- about _twelve thousand kilos_ of yogurt (but really everything seems to have yogurt)
 - lots of garlic
 - a million lemons
 - Olive oil